leoncross/wikipedia_people_summary/README.md

 - birth date and age for living
 - birth date for dead

+- i learnt how inconsistent data is stored on wiki; after reviewing lots of pages; no consistency

 stub api by saving data as local file